vestrel00/contacts-android/docs/blockednumbers/about-blocked-numbers.md

 otherwise).
 If you want to set this value yourself, you may want to look at `android.telephony.PhoneNumberUtils`.

-> This may contain an email if `number` is an email.
+> ℹ️ This may contain an email if `number` is an email.

 ## Privileges to read/write blocked numbers directly